 - To make a baked version of this recipe, then you’ll need to add some type of wheat flour, baking soda, baking powder, apple cider vinegar, flax egg, applesauce, and some brown sugar or coconut sugar to make a dairy free cake batter that becomes fluffy when you bake it.
 This version, however, is raw so I don’t have instructions for a baked version.

 - You could try making this recipe with oat flour instead of coconut flour, if you prefer.
-Since B has Celiac Disease, we are strictly gluten free.
-(We aren’t in a place that has gluten free oats.)

 - I really like cashew cream cheese frosting but you can also opt for a store bought vegan cream cheese frosting or even whip up a delicious frosting with powdered sugar and coconut milk (or coconut cream for a thicker icing).
+Or you can try my vegan whipped cream frosting recipe!

 - You could mix all of these same ingredients with a big batch of oats, then bake in the oven for an easy carrot cake baked oatmeal.
 The possibilities are endless.